TOMToolkit/tom_base/docs/index.rst

 :doc:`Targets <targets/index>` - Learn all about how to manage Targets in a TOM.

-:doc:`Brokers <brokers/index>` - Find out about querying brokers in the TOM, which are available, and writing your own.
+:doc:`Data Services <data_services/index>` - Find out about querying external data repositories in the TOM, which are available, and writing your own.

 :doc:`Observing <observing/index>` - Tutorials on submitting observations, customizing submission, and the available facilities.